raktims2210-dev/representation-economy/README.md

 - inference systems

 But enterprise AI failures increasingly originate from:

-- weak representation of reality (SENSE failures)
+- weak representation of reality, or SENSE failures
-- weak governance of machine action (DRIVER failures)
+- weak governance of machine action, or DRIVER failures

 The Representation Economy argues that future intelligent institutions must coordinate all three layers:

-# SENSE → CORE → DRIVER
+## SENSE → CORE → DRIVER

 ---